madis/sandy/about.md

 I am Sandy, we are a Tour Operator, located in El Tunco, La Libertad.

-My goal is help you to have the best experience in your vacation or assist you if you are on a business trip.
+My goal is to help you to have the best experience in your vacation or assist you if you are on a business trip.
 You will be assisted by a professional tour guide with several years of experience who speaks Spanish and English.

 Contact us <a href="https://sandy.sv/contact/">here</a> for more information!!